bullmoose20/MK-Docs/docs/komet/install/wt/wt-09-next-steps.md

       - default: resolution
 ```

-Edit `Movies.yml` to reflect the actions you want Komet to perform on *your* libraries.
+Edit `Movies.yml` to reflect the actions you want Kometa to perform on *your* libraries.

 TV Shows and other libraries work the same way as you've seen above.
 Create a section under `libraries:` in the config.yml, refer to default files or create a collection file, define collections, run the script.

-Investigate the rest of the wiki to learn about everything Komet can do for you.
+Investigate the rest of the wiki to learn about everything Kometa can do for you.

 ### Runtime and Environment Flags